untoldengine/UntoldEngine/Examples/CodeComponents/README.md

   must not use types from the game target, because the editor compiles the folder on its own.
 - A plugin's editor sources are compiled only by the editor.
 Keep them out of the plugin's `Package.swift`, as here.
-- The plugin's runtime defines a component, so its `Package.swift` depends on the engine: by path here, by the same URL as the game's pin in a real plugin.
+- The plugin's runtime defines entity and component plugins, so its `Package.swift` depends on the engine: by path here, by the same URL as the game's pin in a real plugin.
 A plugin with no engine types in its runtime needs no such dependency.
-- Selecting an icon entity is done in the hierarchy, as with lights: viewport picking works on meshes.
+- An entity that is only an editor representation is selected in the hierarchy, as lights are: viewport picking works on meshes.
+Control points are shown, not yet draggable; they are edited in the Inspector.